Skip to main content

 Continuous Integration

-Adding Happo to your Continuous Integration setup is a great way to catch visual regressions early.
+Adding Happo to your Continuous Integration setup is the best way to catch visual regressions early.
 Happo will compare your PRs with the base branch and let you know exactly what has changed in your UI.

 Happo status on a GitHub pull request Example of a Happo status posted to a GitHub pull request.